 Senator Heinrich highlights the Microlab Technology Commercialization Act, a bill he introduced to accelerate technology transfer by establishing off-campus microlabs that would serve as the "front-door" to national laboratories.

-U.S. Senator Martin Heinrich (D-N.M.), a member of the U.S. Senate Committee on Energy and Natural Resources, is an original cosponsor of le…
+U.S. Senator Martin Heinrich (D-N.M.), a member of the Senate Select Committee on Intelligence, issued the following statement after voting …

 Big Game Cookout To Celebrate Organ Mountains-Desert Peaks National Monument in Mesilla, May 16, 2015